ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 A FlowFile can originate from a processor in NiFi.
 Processors can also receive the flowfiles and transmit them to many other processors.
 These processors can then drop the data in the flowfile into various places depending on the function of the processor.

-### Prerequisites:

-- Hortonworks Sandbox (installed and running)
-- A copy of Hortonworks DataFlow - [Download here](http://hortonworks.com)
-- Hortonworks ODBC driver installed and configured – See Tutorial "Installing and Configuring the Hortonworks ODBC Driver"
-- Microsoft Excel 2013 Professional Plus (optional)
-  - Note, Excel 2013 is not available on a Mac.
-However, you can still connect the Sandbox to your version of Excel via the ODBC driver, and you can explore the data through the standard charting capabilities of Excel.
-- If you'd like to use Tableau to explore the data, please see this HOWTO on the Hortonworks website: [HOWTO: Connect Tableau to the Hortonworks Sandbox](http://hortonworks.com/kb/how-to-connect-tableau-to-hortonworks-sandbox/)
-- Server log tutorial files (included in this tutorial)

 **Notes:**

 - In this tutorial, the Hortonworks Sandbox is installed on an Oracle VirtualBox virtual machine (VM).